kawserahamed/WARP-UNLIMITED/README.md

 ## How to Use

 1. **Get Your WARP Client ID**:
-   - Open the WARP app on your mobile device.
+   - Open the 1.1.1.1 app on your mobile device.
    - Navigate to `App > Settings > Advanced > Diagnostics`.
    - Copy the ID under the `CLIENT CONFIGURATION` section.
    - *Note*: This ID is only available in the mobile app, not in the desktop app.